Magisk-Modules-Repo/callrecorder-skvalex/README.md

 Terms of Use and Privacy Policy: https://skvalex.org/terms

 ## Changelog for Add-on
+### v.2.1.0
+* updated magisk module format
+* moved the code for the ROOT method to the main app, so it's removed from the add-on
+* removed self-update mechianism from add-on as the main app can now have it itself

 ### v.2.0.8
 * improved ability to detect answer on outgoing calls
 * fixed bug with recording on Android 9